Meadow Lake, Saskatchewan: Newspapers

 The Northern Pride is a weekly newspaper based in Meadow Lake and serves northwestern Saskatchewan.
-The Meadow Lake Progress was a local newspaper that was published from 1931 to 2013.
+The Meadow Lake Progress was a local newspaper published from 1931 to 2013.

 Radio

 CJNS-FM 102.3 and CFDM-FM 105.7 are the local radio stations.
 The town is also served by CBKM-FM 98.5, a repeater of CBK-AM 540 in Watrous.

 Transportation

-Meadow Lake is located on SK Highway 55, and SK Highway 4.
+Meadow Lake is located on SK Highway 55 and SK Highway 4.
 The Prince Albert - Leoville - Meadow Lake - North Battleford Canadian Pacific Railway reached Meadow Lake Station at Section 26, Township 59, Range 17, west of the Third Meridian in 1931.
 Meadow Lake Airport (IATA: YLJ, ICAO: CYLJ) is located 2 NM west of Meadow Lake.

 Attractions

 Meadow Lake's Tourist Information Centre is located on Highway 4 South in the Meadow Lake Lions Park.
 The building is shared by the Meadow Lake Museum Society, Northern Saskatchewan Tourism, and the Meadow Lake Chamber of Commerce.

 Meadow Lake Provincial Park, located about 40 km to the north, takes its name from the city.
 Other nearby parks include Meadow Lake Lions Park, Nesset Lake Recreation Site, and Saint Cyr Hills Trails Recreation Site.

-Meadow Lake Golf Club is an 18-hole golf course on the south side of the city of Meadow Lake, along Highway 4.
+Meadow Lake Golf Club is an 18-hole golf course on the south side of Meadow Lake, along Highway 4.
 Meadow Lake is directly east of the golf course.
 The golf course was built in 1952 and is a par 72 with a total of 6432 yards.
 The course also features a 20-tee driving range.